PySimpleSQL/pysimplesql/README.md

 import PySimpleGUI as sg
 import pysimplesql as ss  # <=== PySimpleSQL lines will be marked like this.
 There's only a few!

 # Define our layout.
-We will use the pysimplesql.record() convenience function to create the controls
+We will use the PySimpleSQL.record() convenience function to create the controls
 layout = [
     ss.record('Restaurant', 'name'),
     ss.record('Restaurant', 'location'),